 How To Get Custody of a Child

-If you have just separated or are likely to, it is important you get advice about what will happen with custody of the children.
+Just separated?
+Experiencing difficulties with parenting arrangements?
+It is important you get advice about what will happen with custody of your children.

-There are a lot of myths regarding people wanting full custody.
+There are a lot of myths regarding people wanting full custody of their children.
 Let’s correct some of them.

 The legal process

 Every family is different and there are no standard or set arrangements for the care of a child following separation.